ystia/yorc-a4c-plugin/documentation/location.rst

 Set the mandatory parameter ``size`` to define the required size for persistent disks.

+If you want the disk to be deleted when the application referencing this disk is undeployed, check the parameter ``deletable``.
+By default, the disk is not deleted.

-If you want to refer to an existing disk, set the mandatory parameter ``volume_id`` with ts Google Reference Name.
+If you want to refer to an existing disk, set the mandatory parameter ``volume_id`` with its Google Reference Name.
 This parameter allows comma-separated values of disk names.

 If you want to attach the disk to a compute with a ``READ_ONLY`` mode, you need to set this property to the ``yorc.relationships.google.AttachesTo`` relationship between the disk and the compute.